lisannevisser/lisannevisser/README.md

 - 👋 Hi, I’m Lisanne
-- 👀 I’m interested in design, UI and UX.
+- 👀 I’m interested in product design and frontend development 🦄
 - 🌱 I’m currently learning how to work with github, it's been on my bucket list 🙌
 - 💞️ I’m looking to collaborate on frontend projects with [@stubbi](https://github.com/stubbi)
 - 📫 How to reach me: Visit my portfolio at https://lisanne.design or drop me an email at [mail@lisannevisser.com](mailto:mail@lisannevisser.com).